-Two Principal Building Standards Officers lead the service on a daily basis and will be supported by an Assistant Building Standards Officer on filling of this vacant post.
+A Principal Building Standards Officer leads the service on a daily basis and is supported by an Assistant Building Standards Officer.

-Technical and administrative support is provided by two Business Support Officers (one full time post shared equally with Planning and one part-time post dedicated to Building Standards) providing additional technical assistance.
+Technical and administrative support is provided by two Business Support Officers (one full time post shared equally with Planning and one full-time post dedicated to Building Standards) providing additional technical assistance.